Perform At Your Best Under Pressure With This 1 Simple Technique

 In my future history, if everything broke (like new tech so often does), then I would still give the workshop to the best of my ability and work with what I had.
 I’d spent the weeks leading up to this workshop going for morning runs and visualising how well my Plan B would go.
 1,000 people entered the room with coffee and a desire to learn, and instead of panicking, I took a deep breath, closed my eyes, visualised my Plan B going smoothly, and began my presentation.

-At the end, my client was grateful for how well the event went despite the technical errors and I was grateful I’d created a reliable future history to help me succeed.
+In the end, my client was grateful for how well the event went despite the technical errors and I was grateful I’d created a reliable future history to help me succeed.

 Essentially, it all comes down to your attitude.